-The Company's Board of Directors authorizes the Company's share repurchase programs, including: (1) \$100 million on November 26, 2012 (the "2012 Share Repurchase Program"); (2) \$100 million on March 3, 2014 (the "2014 Share Repurchase Program") and (3) \$100 million on January 7, 2015 (the "2015 Share Repurchase Program").
-The 2012 Share Repurchase Program and the 2014 Share Repurchase Program have been completed.
-At August 1, 2015, there was approximately \$78.2 million remaining on the 2015 Share Repurchase Program.
-Under the 2015 Share Repurchase Program, the Company may repurchase shares in the open market at current market prices at the time of purchase or in privately negotiated transactions.
-The timing and actual number of shares repurchased under the program will depend on a variety of factors including price, corporate and regulatory requirements, and other market and business conditions.
-The Company may suspend or discontinue the program at any time, and may thereafter reinstitute purchases, all without prior announcement.
+The Company's Board of Directors has authorized the following share repurchase programs active during the First Quarter 2016 and the First Quarter 2015: (1) \$100 million on March 3, 2014 (the "2014 Share Repurchase Program"); (2) \$100 million on January 7, 2015 (the "2015 Share Repurchase Program"); and (3) \$250 million on December 8, 2015 (the "2015 \$250 Million Share Repurchase Program").
+The 2014 Share Repurchase Program and the 2015 Share Repurchase Program have been completed.
+At April 30, 2016, there was approximately \$227.1 million remaining on the 2015 \$250 Million Share Repurchase Program.
+Under the 2015 \$250 Million Share Repurchase Program, the Company may repurchase shares in the open market at current market prices at the time of purchase or in privately negotiated transactions.
+The timing and actual number of shares repurchased under a program will depend on a variety of factors including price, corporate and regulatory requirements, and other market and business conditions.
+The Company may suspend or discontinue a program at any time, and may thereafter reinstitute purchases, all without prior announcement.

-Pursuant to restrictions imposed by the Company's insider trading policy during black-out periods, the Company withholds and retires shares of vesting stock awards and makes payments to taxing authorities as required by law to satisfy the withholding tax requirements of certain recipients.
+Pursuant to the Company's practice, including due to restrictions imposed by the Company's insider trading policy during black-out periods, the Company withholds and retires shares of vesting stock awards and makes payments to taxing authorities as required by law to satisfy the withholding tax requirements of certain recipients.
 The Company's payment of the withholding taxes in exchange for the retired shares constitutes a purchase of its common stock.
 The Company also acquires shares of its common stock in conjunction with liabilities owed under the Company's Deferred Compensation Plan, which are held in treasury.